ebest02/ebest02/README.md

-@ebest02, is a member of ONPhI, and also its secretary.
+@ebest02, is a member of ONPhI, and also its vice-president.
 Educated at université Paris X, former student of François Laruelle’s, he is working since 2000 in the data processing sector, the web in particular.
 In addition to requisite programming skills to create web sites or connected apps, he particularly developed unspecific know-how in manipulating and exploiting data processing.